Are We Unknowingly contributing to the Chaos?

 There were so many questions that needed answers, often they were demanded quickly, and answers were presented haphazardly with the knowledge available at that second.

-I have no doubt that people misheard things and some answers given for the sake of giving.
+I have no doubt that people misheard things and some answers were provided for the sake of providing.

-If we move in real time but we needed the answers yesterday, and billions of people sound in today, I sense we may reach a period when we won’t know what we can trust, we won’t recognize the trustworthy, and all accuracy will be absent from the message we are broadcasting to trustful and naive people.
+Let us consider that if we humans operate in real time but we needed the answers yesterday, and billions of people are buzzing in today, I sense we may reach a period when we won’t know what we can trust or even recognize what is trustworthy.
+All accuracy will be absent from the information we are distributing to the masses of trusting and unsuspecting people.

 The Age of Periodicals